haskellfoundation/HaskellSchool/en/lessons/basics/control-structures.md

 ```

 - Each expression on the right side of the `|` character evaluates to a `Bool`
-- For the first one which evaluates to `True`, its expression is evaluated to
+- For the first one which evaluates to `True`, its expression (and no other
-  define the result
+  expression) is evaluated to define the result
 - Note how the `=` symbol is not used between the result and the guards

 ### Examples